Poběžovice: Administrative division

-Villages of Ohnišťovice, Sedlec, Sezemín, Šibanov, Šitboř and Zámělíč are administrative parts of Poběžovice.
 Sezemín and Šibanov form an exclave of the municipal territory.

+Etymology

+The name is derived from the personal name Poběh, meaning "the village of Poběh's people".
+The old Czech word poběh, from which the personal name arose, meant 'wanderer', but also 'apostate'.
+The German name Ronsperg is derived from Ramsberg, meaning 'ram hill' in German.

 Geography

 Poběžovice is located about 12 km northwest of Domažlice and 47 km southwest of Plzeň.
-It lies in the Upper Palatine Forest Foothills.
+It lies mostly in the Upper Palatine Forest Foothills, only a small part of the territory in the south and the exclave lie in the Upper Palatine Forest range.
+The highest point, located in the exclave, is at 737 m above sea level; otherwise, the main part of the municipal territory does not exceed 630 m.
 The Pivoňka stream flows through the town.

 History

 The continuous settlement of the area is documented by archaeological finds from the 11th century.
 The village of Poběžovice was probably founded at the beginning of the 14th century.
 The first written mention of Poběžovice is from 1359, when a small fortress was built.
 In 1424, it became a market town.

 In 1459, the market town was bought by the lower nobleman Dobrohost of Drštka by Skořice.
-At the latest in 1470, he left the fortress and had built a late Gothic solid water castle called Nový Ronšperk ("New Ronšperk").
+At the latest in 1470, he left the fortress and had built a late Gothic solid water castle called Nový Ronšperk ('new Ronšperk').
 Since then he was known as Dobrohost of Ronšperk, and Poběžovice was renamed Ronšperk.
 In 1490–1501 he also had built a new large church, the Church of the Assumption of the Virgin Mary, where he was later buried.
 In 1506, Ronšperk became a town.

 In 1864, the castle and the estate were bought by the Coudenhove noble family, later known as Coudenhove-Kalergi family.

 Demographics

+Transport

+Poběžovice is located on the railway line Tachov–Domažlice and is the starting point of a local line to Staňkov.

 Sights

 The Poběžovice Castle (formerly Ronšperk Castle) is one of two main landmarks of the town.
 The medieval late Gothic castle from the end of the 15th century was rebuilt in the Baroque style in 1675.
 The castle park was founded in 1844.
 In 1863, the castle was completely reconstructed.
 In the second half of the 20th century, it gradually fell into disrepair again.
 The castle is permanently closed due to its poor condition, but in 2020 gradual repairs are planned and the aim is to open it to the public.
+For its value, it has been protected as a national cultural monument since 2024.

 The Church of the Assumption of the Virgin Mary was built in the late Gothic style in 1490.
 It was rebuilt into its current early Baroque form in the third quarter of the 17th century.